 Booking train tickets

-Vy is the company that runs the trains between the Oslo-Norway section.
+Vy is the company that runs the trains between the Oslo-Bergen section.
 You can go to their website and book the train on the Oslo-Myrdal-Flam and Voss-Bergen routes.
 The earlier you book, the cheaper it will be.

 The Oslo-Myrdal route also requires you to select the seat.
 On other trains, it allows for free seating.